Muzietto/grunt-built-pumps/README.md

 The page contains also some initial experiments with HTML5 drag'n'drop functionalities.
 One day these pumps and sensors will be all composed dragging and dropping their widgets onto the canvas.

+#### sample_01.html
+Click the `flowConn.switchOff()` button and watch the pump on the left restore automatically an acceptable water level (if the left sensor says it's necessary).

+Click the `flowConn.swithOn()` button and the pipe will start again draining water from the left basin.

+The pump on the right starts if there is too much water in the central basin and carries it in the rightmost one

 ## Grunt in development
 Run `grunt watch:lint_client` for automated linting and unit testing